 Step 1: Make the sugar cookie dough

 Combine the butter and sugar and cream them together until the mixture is light and fluffy (photo 1).
-Using room temperature butter is helpful here.
+Using room temperature butter is helpful here as it will cream faster and easier.

-Add in the egg, vanilla extract, and orange zest to the bowl and beat until thoroughly combined (photo 2).
+Add in the egg, vanilla extract, and orange zest to the bowl and beat until the mixture is thoroughly combined (photo 2).

-Add in the flour and salt and mix on low speed until the dough is combined and crumbly (photo 3).
+Mix in the flour and salt on Low speed until the dough is combined and crumbly (photo 3).

 If the dough is too dry, add water slowly in 1 teaspoon increments and knead it into the dough.
 If the dough seems too wet, knead in 1 teaspoon of flour, again kneading gently until the dough reaches the right texture.